- Cambridge-Isanti Schools

 V. EMPLOYEES

-- The superintendent or designee shall undertake and maintain a drug-free awareness and prevention program to inform employees, students, and others about:
+- The school district shall establish a drug-free awareness program to inform employees about:

-- The dangers and health risks of chemical abuse in the workplace/school.
+- The dangers of drug abuse in the workplace.

-- The school district’s drug-free workplace/drug-free school policy.
+- The school district’s policy of maintaining a drug-free workplace.

 - The penalties that may be imposed on employees for drug abuse violations.

-- The superintendent or designee shall notify any federal granting agency required to be notified under the Drug-Free Workplace Act within ten (10) days after receiving notice of a conviction of an employee for a criminal drug statute violation occurring in the workplace.
-To facilitate the giving of such notice, any employee aware of such a conviction shall report the same to the superintendent.
+- The school district shall notify a federal granting agency required to be notified under the Drug-Free Workplace Act within ten (10) days after receiving notice from the employee or otherwise receiving actual notice of any criminal drug statute conviction occurring in the workplace.

 Source: Cambridge-Isanti Schools